 - A pot of salted, steaming (NOT boiling) water

-- A pair of rubber gloves (optional)
+- A pair of rubber gloves, optional, but HIGHLY recommended

 - A plate to hold finished string cheese sticks OR a bowl of ice water

 - Dump the shredded mozzarella into the hot water and let it sit until it melts, 1-2 minutes.
 Be sure the water is NOT boiling!